-‘My 600 Lb Life’: Tanisha Survived Awful Childhood Molestation, Afraid Of Fate
+‘My 600 Lb Life’ Tanisha Survived Awful Childhood Molestation, Afraid Of Fate

 — John Muriango (@juanmuriango) March 9, 2017

 When struggling with obesity and food addiction like My 600 Lb Life’s Tanisha, the entire family is affected.
 Relationships suffer.
 Obesity doesn’t just place a strain on the body, but the struggle spreads out among all of your loved ones.
 In this My 600 lb Life story, obesity is a generational curse.
-Tanisha is going to be the one to break the cycle.
+Tanisha is going to be the one to break the curse.
 She realizes that she has been given a great opportunity to change her life.
 She believes that she owes “it to others to give back and help them.”
 She says, “God has blessed me with another chance at life and I am going to take it.”

-[Featured Image By Tanisha Cleveland/Twitter]
+[Feature Image By Tanisha Cleveland/Twitter]